threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 ## Flist: What is It?

 Before we go any further, let us recall what is an flist.
-In short, an flist is a very effective way to deal with software data and the end result is fast deployment and high reliability.

-In an flist, we separate the metadata from the data.
-The metadata is a description of what files are in that particular image.
-It's thus the data providing information about the app/software.
-Thanks to flist, the 3Node doesn't need to install a complete software program in order to run properly.
-Only the necessary files are installed.
-Zero-OS can read the metadata of a container and only download and execute the necessary binaries and applications to run the workload when necessary.
+In short, an flist is a technology for storing and efficiently sharing sets of files.
+While it has some nice features, it's purpose in this case is just to deliver the image contents to Zero OS for execution as a micro VM.
+It acts just as a bundle of files like a normal archive.

-One amazing thing about the flist technology is that it is possible to convert any Docker image into an flist, thanks to the [ThreeFold Docker Hub Converter tool](https://hub.grid.tf/docker-convert).
+One convenient thing about the flist technology is that it is possible to convert any Docker image into an flist, thanks to the [ThreeFold Docker Hub Converter tool](https://hub.grid.tf/docker-convert).
 It is very easy to do and we will show you how to proceed in this case study.
 For a quick guide on converting Docker images into flists, read [this section](../flist_hub/convert_docker_image.md) of the ThreeFold Manual.

 ## Case Study Objective

 The goal of this case study is to give you enough information and tools so that you can build your own flist projects and deploy on the ThreeFold Grid.

 We will explore the different files needed to create the flist and explain the overall process.
 Instead of starting from scratch, we will analyze the Nextcloud flist directory in the [tf-images](https://github.com/threefoldtech/tf-images/tree/development/tfgrid3/nextcloud) ThreeFold Tech repository.
-As the project is already done, it will be easier to get an overview of the process.
-Once you know the different components needed to create an flist, it will be easier for your to create your own.
+As the project is already done, it will be easier to get an overview of the process and different components so you can learn to create your own.

 ## The Overall Process